zhangzhang3x7/cs224N-word2vec/README.md

-# cs224N-word2vec
+# word2vec

-cs224N Assignment 2: Implementation of word2vec algorithem
+Implementation of word2vec algorithem

 Before you begin, first run the following commands within the assignment directory in order